Browsing and Arranging Layers

 To properly organize various layers and annotations, you can add new groups and subgroups to the default sections:

-Step 1 - Select the kebab menu next to the section (1) or the folder (2) you want to add your group to.
+Step 1 - Select the 3 dots menu next to the section (1) or the folder (2) you want to add your group.

 Step 2 - Then, select "Add a group".